 OS and browser configuration is necessary for a clear bug report.
 It is the best way to communicate how the bug can be reproduced.

 Without the exact platform or environment, the application may behave differently and the bug at the tester’s end may not replicate on the developer’s end.
 So it is best to clearly mention the environment in which the bug was detected.

 Bug description helps the developer to understand the bug.
 It describes the problem encountered.
 A poor description will create confusion and waste the time of the developers as well as testers.

 It is necessary to communicate clearly about the effect of the description.
 It’s always helpful to use complete sentences.
 It is a good practice to describe each problem separately instead of crumbling them altogether.
 Don’t use terms like “I think” or “I believe”.

 #6) Steps to Reproduce

 A good Bug report should clearly mention the steps to reproduce.
-The steps should include actions that cause the bug.
+These steps should include actions that may cause the bug.
 Don’t make generic statements.
-Be specific in the steps to follow.
+Be specific on the steps to follow.

 A good example of a well-written procedure is given below

 - Click on Add to cart.

 - Click Remove to remove the product from the cart.